Sound Vault: creating podcasts and celebrating listening

 Sound Vault’s output focused on four main areas:

 - sound design and soundscapes;

 - backstage work inspired by the venue that provides the project its home – Farnham Maltings.

-In its first few months, shows produced by Sound Vault have included:-
+Shows produced by Sound Vault included:-

 - An Audio Listener’s Guide to Adequate Hearing, combining surreal humour, ambient music, sound design, and a narration in the style of an early BBC Radio presenter, and created by Aldershot based UCA film production student, Tom Garrett;